-5.3.1 GIS User Locations
+6.3.1 GIS User Locations

-All locations within the organization that require access to GIS applications must be identified.
-The system design for each location will be developed to support the number of GIS users at that location.
+All locations within the organization that require access to GIS applications and data resources must be identified.
+The system architecture design must be developed to support the peak user workflow.
+Understanding where the users are located, what applications they will need to support their work, and the location of the required data resources provides a basis for support the system design analysis.

-5.3.2 Network Communications
+6.3.2 Network Communications

 The network communications between the different locations must be identified to support the system design assessment.
-Network bandwidth will identify communication constraints that must be supported in the system design solution.
+Network bandwidth will establish communication constraints that must be accommodated in the system design solution.

-The City of Rome will be used as a case study to present the system design process.
-The City has over 450 employees that require GIS information to support their normal work processes.
+The City of Rome will represent a typical organization and be used as a case study to demonstrate the system design process.
+This City has over 450 employees that require GIS information to support their normal work processes.
 These employees are located in the Planning, Engineering, Police, and Operations departments throughout the City.
 Additional employees throughout the remaining City departments will benefit from deployment of standard GIS information products through published Web applications.

-Figure 5-6 provides a sample format for identifying locations throughout a typical organization.
+Figure 6-6 provides a sample format for identifying locations throughout a typical organization.
 This drawing provides an overview of the facility locations and the associated network environment to be addressed in the system design study.